swar8080/remote-debug-otel-collector/README.md

 # Remotely-debuggable OTEL Collector Docker Image
 This repository builds an opentelemetry-collector-contrib docker image that a remote debugger can attach to.
 This can be helpful for troubleshooting environment-specific issues.

+You can show your interest in the OTEL team publishing "official" debuggable docker images in [this github issue](https://github.com/open-telemetry/opentelemetry-collector-releases/issues/481).
+That would be more robust and future-proof than this repo, but it works for now.

 # Getting a debuggable docker image

 I'll be publishing images whenever there's new versions of the contrib collector: